PurdueRCAC/hands-on-with-anvil/challenges/Prompt_Engineering/README.md

 Once you have finished, put the following into a text tile:
 * Your original prompt
 * The code and image it generated
 * A short, 2-3 sentence reflection on this exercise.
 What technique helped the most?
 What technique didn't help?
 What would you change?

+If you would like post your factal here: https://docs.google.com/document/d/1BAMhqBKoPU0c_rp1P4TK1a7e892DgHSVqb0i84cLUsU/edit?usp=sharing